 - WIC promotes physical activity

-If you have any questions or would like to apply for WIC please call our office to schedule an appointment.
-Office hours are 8:00 a.m. to 6:00 p.m. in Medford; phone hours are 8:00 a.m. to 5:00 pm.
-We also have an outlying clinic in Ashland at the Briscoe School on the second Tuesday of every month, and in White City at the Rogue Family Center 3-4 Mondays a month.
-Rogue River coming soon!
+If you have any questions or would like to apply for WIC please call our main office at 541-774-8203.
+Office hours are 8:00 a.m. to 5:00 p.m.
+We have an outlying clinic in Ashland at the Briscoe School on the second Tuesday of every month, and in White City at the Rogue Family Center on Mondays.
+WIC is now available some Fridays at the Rogue River Library.

 Jackson County WIC Office